hackaninstant/Servo-Shutter/README.md

 - D5: Shutter Switch
 - D6: Menu Switch
 - D9: Servo data
+- D10: Opto Isolator of some sort with resistor
 - A4: SDA on I2C SSD1306
 - A5: SDL on I2C SSD1306
 - 5V: 5V on I2C SSD1306